What is an abdominal ultrasound?

 A doctor may order an abdominal ultrasound if they are concerned about your abdominal symptoms.
 It can help them in diagnosing conditions such as:

-The type of preparation depends on the condition or problem the patient has, although in general, you should not eat or drink anything for several hours before the test.
+The type of preparation depends on the condition or problem the patient has, although in general, you should not eat or drink anything for several hours before an abdominal ultrasound.
 In an emergency, doctors perform an abdominal ultrasound without any preparation.

-During the test, you may have to change position so that the specialist can see different areas of your abdomen, and you may have to hold your breath for short periods.
+During the abdominal ultrasound exam, you may have to change position so that the specialist can see different areas of your abdomen, and you may have to hold your breath for short periods.
 The conductive gel may feel a little cold and wet, but the test should not cause any discomfort.